mengmwang/mengmwang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-Welcome!
+Welcome to my page!

 My name is Mengmeng Wang (Chinese as 王萌萌).
-I'm a Ph.D.
-Researcher at the [Department of Biomedical Engineering](https://biomedical.eng.unimelb.edu.au/) and [Melbourne Brain Centre Imaging Unit](https://medicine.unimelb.edu.au/school-structure/medicine/research/mbciu) at the [University of Melbourne](https://www.unimelb.edu.au/) working with [Prof. Leigh Johnston](https://findanexpert.unimelb.edu.au/profile/15352-leigh-johnston) and [Dr. Katie Davey](https://findanexpert.unimelb.edu.au/profile/145109-katie-davey).
+I am currently working as a Data Scientist at Orygen and Centre for Youth Mental Health at the University of Melbourne.

+As part of my daily work,
+- I conduct data cleaning, statistical modelling and analysis using Python and R programming languages;
+- I work with different types of data such as survey data and administrative healthcare records;
+- I develop/apply machine learning and natural language processing methods for health outcome prediction.

+I received my PhD degree in biomedical engineering from the University of Melbourne, working on statistical signal processing methods used in functional near-infrared spectroscopy.

-My current research interests include statistical signal processing methods used in functional brain imaging applications.
-Previously, I have been working on image processing, telecommunications engineering and various projects across electrical engineering, biomedical engineering and computer science.
+Previously, I have experience in neuroimaging and signal processing, image processing, telecommunications engineering and various projects across electrical engineering, biomedical engineering and computer science.

-I received my bachelor's degree degree from Beijing University of Posts and Telecommunications and my master's degree from University of Bristol, both in Electrical and Electronic Engineering.
-Prior to moving to Australia in 2017, I was working as a consulting engineer in China Academy of Information and Communications Technology.

-I'm passionate about data science and machine learning applications.
+I’m passionate about data science and machine learning applications.
 I enjoy solving challenging problems in statistical data modelling, big data analytics and machine learning.

 {% comment %}